vamsiramakrishnan/BehavioralCloning/README.md

 * The data is obatined by running the simulator / stock data given by udacity itself.
 ### Data/File Structure
 * The data is of the format ** Drive_Log.csv** which contains the path information where the images are sampled from the video and the actual images are stored in **IMG**.
 Each image is timestamped.
+## 2. Workflow
+* Simulator - Generate Data in Training Mode
+* Analyze, Augment and PreProcess Data offline
+* Get more Data if required.
+* Upload Data to Cloud - AWS Machine Learning system .
+* Run the Model Training.
+* Download Model and run simulator in autonomous mode.
+* Repeat process
 ## Summary of Steps
 ### Exploratory Visualization of Dataset
 * Pandas + SeaBorn + MatPlotLib to create , load and append dataset from dataframe